Although it was a challenge to get here, I am finally in Bologna. My hotel has free wifi as well as computer and printer access.

 Now that I was on this train, I started to wonder if the ticket I had purchased for the Lucca to Firenze train would work for this train.
 The train guy said my ticket was fine and told me that I had enough time to catch my train to Bologna in Florence.

-One more minor glitch took place right as we were about to arrive in Florence.
-The train stopped in the middle of nowhere.
+Just as we were about to arrive in Florence, the train stopped in the middle of nowhere.
 My 15 minutes to catch my next train was in jeopardy.
 My heart started to race again but after five minutes the train started to move.
 My train arrived at the farthest binario from the rest of the trains.
 Luckily, I know the Florence train station pretty well and found my train for Bologna with 5 minutes to spare.

 Trains can be such a wonderful way to travel in Italy when everything goes right and I am very fortunate that the horrible train explosion in Viareggio did not affect my train travel.
 Just once though, I would love to experience a stress free train travel Italy trip.
 I am starting to be too old for some of these crazy train experiences.
 Keep your fingers crossed for me that the strike is canceled.